Kindle DRM Removal in 2026: Why Calibre Broke and How to Get Your Text Without It

 Here's my honest assessment for different situations:

-If you need full chapters or entire books as text — OCR-based extraction is the only reliable method in 2026.
-TextMuncher's Chrome extension handles this automatically, or you can do it manually with screenshots and an OCR tool if you have the patience.
+If you need a chapter or section as text: OCR-based extraction avoids the DeDRM toolchain.
+TextMuncher's Chrome extension handles the capture automatically, or you can do it manually with screenshots and an OCR tool if you have the patience.

 The Bigger Picture

-Amazon's DRM crackdown isn't going to reverse.
-Every year, the walls get higher.
-The licensing language they added in October 2025 made it explicit: you don't own your Kindle books.
-You license them.
+Amazon's DRM crackdown isn't reversing.
+The licensing language they added in October 2025 made it explicit: you don't own your Kindle books, you license them.

 FAQ